 2 - Walk the Forest Festival Trail

-The Forest Festival trail is a 1.3-mile trail that takes you through the forest and explores the stories of past and present with forestry.
 The trail includes old trout structures, a farm site, an old logging train and locomotive (a Climax), and a portable sawmill.
 You can even climb aboard the train and ring the bell!

 3 - Walk the Forest Discovery Trail

 The Forest Discovery trail extends the forest Festival trail to 2.2 miles and takes you above the Forest Festival Trail.
-This loop is a scenic trail, that provides "woodsy views", and will put you closer to the forest and the surrounding mountains.
+This loop is a scenic trail that provides "woodsy views", and will put you closer to the forest and the surrounding mountains.

 4 - Walk the Biltmore Campus Trail